dennisgan/dapaas.github.io/faq.md

 #### Who maintains and operates DataGraft?

 Currently DataGraft is maintained and operated by the DaPaaS consortium.
-Discussions are ongoing on future maintenance and development of DataGraft after the completion of the DaPaaS project at the end of October 2015.
-Most likely the development will continue under the [proDataMarket project](http://prodatamarket.eu/) or a commercial entity will continue the maintenance and development.
+Discussions are ongoing on future maintenance and development of DataGraft after the completion of the DaPaaS project at the end of October 2015 - the development will continue under the [proDataMarket project](http://prodatamarket.eu/) or a commercial entity will continue the maintenance and development.

 #### Is it free to use DataGraft?